Neican: Criticism

 Neican have been criticized for being slow and inefficient.
-Often, they focus on information already available in the Internet, but not in the Chinese traditional printed mainstream media, which is both censored by the government, and in which self-censorship of sensitive items is heavily encouraged.
+Often, they focus on information already available in the Internet, but not in the Chinese traditional printed mainstream media, which is both censored by the government, and in which self-censorship of sensitive items is present.
 They are also seen as biased (produced by CCP members for other party members), often saying what the writers expect the superiors want to hear, and downplaying or omitting unpleasant news.
+Criticism of Xi Jinping's policies is avoided in neican.
 As Hu Xingdou, a professor of social science at the Beijing Institute of Technology, notes: "[...] there are some issues that even neican won't touch", for example, military affairs and high-level corruption.

+Some lower-level neican by lower-level non-popular media turn into profit centers for their publishers, which try to increase their subscription base.
+Sometimes, the term neican is used to refer to restricted literature (books available only to individuals with certain clearances).